About this article

 Muscle stiffness and shaking

 Muscle stiffness can occur in Alzheimer’s, although it’s more commonly associated with Parkinson’s disease.
-Muscles may become rigid or tremble slightly, making movement difficult.
+Muscles may become rigid or tremble slightly, making movement difficult – a pattern that can overlap with Parkinson’s disease symptoms, particularly in later stages.
+The NHS notes that physical symptoms, including rigidity and tremor, become more common as the condition advances.

 Weight and appetite changes

 As cognitive and coordination abilities decline, eating becomes more difficult.
-Your loved one might forget to eat, lose interest in food, or struggle with chewing and swallowing.
+A person with Alzheimer’s might forget to eat, lose interest in food, or struggle with chewing and swallowing.

 Toilet and bladder issues

 Reduced mobility, low fluid intake, or poor diet can lead to constipation.
 Over time, bowel control may be lost.
-Regular fluids, fibre-rich foods, and gentle movement support digestive health.
+NICE guidance on dementia identifies continence management as a core component of dementia care planning, recommending early assessment and a structured toileting routine.

 Swallowing and breathing difficulties